qdrant/landing_page/qdrant-landing/content/documentation/tutorials/neural-search.md

 3. Add search filters.

 With Qdrant it is also feasible to add some conditions to the search.
-For example, if we wanted to search for startups in a certain city, the search query could look like this:
+For example, if you wanted to search for startups in a certain city, the search query could look like this:

 ```python
 from qdrant_client.models import Filter